christian-kramer/Overwatch-Reaper-Costume/README.md

 ![CubeMX](https://i.imgur.com/QxeYHbS.png)

 Actually, not bad!
-It's got an ADC, support for *both* I2C and SPI, 5 timers plus a watchdog timer, and a real-time clock.
+It's got an ADC, support for *both* I2C and SPI, 5 general-purpose timers plus a watchdog timer, and a real-time clock.
 Not bad for a 20-pin part.
 I think we have a winner for our microcontroller.

 Also, as a bonus, dev boards are dirt-cheap.